andalkhanabro/stroopers/README.md

 ### User Stories

 - As a user, I want to be able to play *Stroopers* and earn a score
 - As a user, I want to be able to add my score to a scoreboard
 - As a user, I want to be able to view and sort the scoreboard
 - As a user, I want to be able to see my rank relative to other scores in the scoreboard
 - As a user, I want to be able to remove my score from the scoreboard
+- As a user, I want to be able to save my scoreboard when I stop playing the game
+- As a user, I want to be able to load a previously saved scoreboard when I start playing a game

 ### Stretched User Stories (To Be Implemented)